Skip to main content

 Property not available in search

-Search visibility is turned off for the property
+Search visibility is disabled for the property

-Channel behavior not matching object values
+Channel behavior does not match object values

-Channel mapping misconfigured or missing
+Channel mapping is misconfigured or missing

 Did this answer your question?